tawnyzhao/easy-rank/README.md

   + `config.mailer.options` contain options such as to and from email
   + `config.delay` is how often in milliseconds to check rankings
 2. Run `npm start`
-3. You will receive and email when rankings come out.
+3. You will receive an email when rankings come out.

 ## Debug
 1. Run `npm run dev`
   + This will run Puppeteer in non-headless mode.
   + This will also print out the scraped text.